 Slice through the uncolored cylinder lengthwise to make 2 long half-moons.
 Brush both halves on the cut side with the egg wash.
 Press the orange triangle rope down the center of the cut side of one of the halves.
 Cover with the other half and press together to seal and re-form into a cylinder.

 Make the black part of the penguin's body: On a floured surface, use a rolling pin to roll the black dough into a 1/4-inch thick 9-by-4-inch rectangle, with the long side facing you.
 Use the rolling pin to flatten each of the long sides out 1 inch more so that the edges are thinner and the rectangle mounds in the center.
 The rectangle should be 9 by 6 inches.
 Brush the black rectangle with the egg wash then wrap it around the uncolored cylinder, pushing with your hands to adhere the doughs.
-There will be a thicker layer on top of the cylinder (the penguin's head) and a thinner layer on the bottom.
+There will be a thicker layer of black dough on top of the cylinder (the penguin's head) and a thinner layer on the bottom.

 Adhere the feet: Brush the thinner, bottom part of the black dough with egg wash and press the 2 thin orange ropes along the length of the dough about 1/4 inch apart (these will be the feet).
 Wrap in plastic and use the heels of your hands to form the log into an egg shape; the head should be the narrow end.
 Freeze until solid, about 2 hours.